Are You Really Eating A Healthy Diet?

-At Adelaide City Acupuncture, we start working with your pulse taking, tongue checking and physical palpation and examination.
+At Adelaide City Acupuncture, we start working with your pulse taking, tongue checking, physical palpation, and examination.
 Then we will collect all related information about your diet, your overall lifestyle, exposure to toxins, hereditary factors and medications taking.
 Consequently, by working with both the symptoms and cause, we will form a treatment plan for your approval and treatments to follow.

 Evidence-based acupuncture may also improve your general health.
-By balancing the hormonal level and reducing stress, it can also help you feel and function better overall.
+Balancing the hormonal level and reducing stress can also help you feel and function better overall.

 Our mission is to help you enjoyably regain your balanced health.
 At Adelaide City Acupuncture Clinic, We will work with you to find the best treatment solution for your healthcare needs, therefore achieve your quick and lasting pain relief.
 We are conveniently located in the CBD and easily accessible through both private and public transport.
 Email or Call Us (08) 8221 5880 today to learn more about our natural Healthcare Programme options or schedule your consultation online.